palaa159/Docs/Headware/01-Ultracortex-Mark-IV.md

 ![image](../assets//MarkIV/Photos/Assembly_8Chan_Cables.JPG)

 Now connect the jumper cables to the electrodes.
 The map below assigns names to all the electrodes by their location.
-The table shows which color wire to attach to each electrode.
+To follow along with this tutorial, attach each electrode to the wire color listed in the table below.

 ![image](../assets/images/MarkIV/MarkIV_electrode_map.png)